Fundamental activity constraints lead to specific interpretations of the connectome: Discussion

 Biological networks have various stabilization mechanisms not considered here, which render them less critical.
 For instance, during growth, homeostatic mechanisms guide the system toward the right structure.
-Furthermore, short-term synaptic plasticity \citep[reviewed in][]{Morrison08_459}, homeostatic synaptic scaling \citep{Turrigiano98} and spike-frequency adaptation \citep[e.g. summarized in][]{Benda03_2523} may prevent the system from entering the high-activity state.
+Furthermore, short-term synaptic plasticity (reviewed in \citep{Morrison08_459}), homeostatic synaptic scaling \citep{Turrigiano98} and spike-frequency adaptation (e.g. summarized in \citep{Benda03_2523}) may prevent the system from entering the high-activity state.
 However, introducing these self-organizing mechanisms increases model complexity, causing a more intricate relation between structure and activity.
 Therefore, we start from a mean-field description on the level of neuronal populations, ignoring details of synaptic dynamics.
 Mild constraints on the activity lead to a network structure within the anatomical range of parameters.
 This network yields globally stable activity, suggesting that additional stabilization mechanisms are not required to achieve this.
+Nonetheless, they can potentially render the network more robust against external stimulation.

 The observed inter-individual variability may reflect that mechanisms of self-organization and homeostasis find structurally different implementations of the same function.
 Thus, in studies across individuals we cannot expect that progress in experimental technology narrows down the variability of parameters indefinitely.
 The combined ranges of parameters rather specify the solution space, and our method provides a way to find a particular solution.